MZHeader/MZHeader.github.io/_posts/2023-11-24-meterpreter-shellcode-obfuscated-in-PowerShell.md

 }
 ```

-This articale from SANS probably does a better job of explaining the grittier details of this script: https://isc.sans.edu/diary/Fileless+Malicious+PowerShell+Sample/23081
+This [articale](https://isc.sans.edu/diary/Fileless+Malicious+PowerShell+Sample/23081) from SANS probably does a better job of explaining the grittier details of this script.

 But what we are interested in is the Base64 string.
 We'll throw it into CyberChef and add a From Base64 and To Hex operator to reveal the shellcode